Brownlee Fitness Training Plans

 Embracing the challenge

-For Irishman Eoin Keith, who took on the Barkley Marathons for a second time earlier this year, the navigational task is one he relishes.
+For Irishman Eoin Keith, who took on the Barkley Marathons for a second time last year, the navigational task is one he relishes.

 “I absolutely love it,” the winner of both the Winter and Summer Spine Races said.
 “If you’re not loving it, then you’re going to be under huge stress, and it can break you.